The-Music-Makers/robotic-recorder-player/README.md

 # Music Makers

-## Automated Recorder
+## Robotic Recorder Player

 This project is an open source hardware project that is intended to be an automated way to play a recorder instrument.
+Use the [Python Interface](Python%20Interface) to send your MIDI files to the robotic recorder player and hear them played on the recorder!

+## How to Build and Use

+This project had been designed so that it only requires a modest toolset and ability to build.
+### Tools
+- FDM 3D Printer and slicer software.
+- Basic workshop tools including spanners, screwdrivers, allen keys, drill,
+- A computer with the Arduino IDE and Python installed.

+### Build process
+1. Get the hardware listed in the [Hardware](Hardware) folder - you may even have some of what you need!
+2. Follow the hardware build instructions.
+3. Upload the firmware to the Arduino.

 ## How to Contribute